News On Japan

 TOKYO - A tropical depression is expected to move northward this weekend and could bring another round of heavy rain to parts of Japan, following a week in which Typhoon Jangmi (Typhoon No. 6) caused significant rainfall and left some areas vulnerable to further weather-related damage.

 A seasonal rain front remains stalled near Okinawa and the Amami Islands, where moist air flowing in from a tropical depression near Taiwan is expected to trigger intense thunderstorms through June 6th.
-Residents in the region are being urged to remain alert for heavy rain, lightning, and localized flooding.
+Residents in the region are being urged to remain alert for heavy rain, lightning, localized flooding and poor road conditions.

 Temperatures are expected to remain warm and humid from Kyushu through the Kanto region, with many areas reaching summer-like conditions.
 Forecast highs include 25 degrees Celsius in Tokyo, 27 degrees in Nagoya, 28 degrees in Osaka, and 29 degrees in Fukuoka and Naha.
 In contrast, Sapporo is expected to cool sharply to 16 degrees, significantly lower than temperatures recorded on June 5th.